jen67/jen67/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=jen67&show_icons=true&count_private=true" alt="Gift's GitHub stats" />
 </p>

-## 🌱 About Me
+---

+🔍 **About Me**

+I'm an aspiring frontend developer with a knack for web technologies.
+My journey is fueled by my love for learning and my commitment to pushing the boundaries of what I know.

-- 🌐 **Frontend Developer**: My expertise includes building responsive and user-friendly interfaces using `HTML`, `CSS`, and `JavaScript`.
+- 🛠 **Skills**: Crafting user-friendly interfaces with `HTML`, `CSS`, and `JavaScript`.
-- 📘 **Lifelong Learner**: Currently diving deep into `React` to further enhance my frontend development skills.
+- 📘 **Current Focus**: Deep diving into `React` to elevate my frontend game.
-- 🚀 **Looking for Opportunities**: I'm on the lookout for internships to harness my skills and knowledge to the best.
-An environment where I can collaborate and grow professionally is what I aim for.
-- 🔍 **Open for Collaboration**: If you have a project that aligns with my skills, I'd love to collaborate.
-Let's learn and grow together!
+- 🤝 **Open Doors**: On the lookout for internships & collaborations.
+Let's grow together!

-## 💼 Technical Skills
+---

+💼 **Technical Arsenal**

 <p align="center">
   <img src="https://img.icons8.com/color/30/html-5.png" alt="HTML"/>